-Levels of service Our objective What you can expect from us What we will measure 2022/23 Baseline Result 2024/25 Target To ensure that Council's water infrastructure supports safe and healthy conditions and conforms to established public The water supply is safe to drink.
+Our objective What you can expect from us What we will measure 2022/23 Baseline Result 2024/25 Target To ensure that Council's water infrastructure supports safe and healthy conditions and conforms to established public health standards.
 The extent to which the Council's drinking water supply (zones) complies with Part 4 of the drinking water standards (bacteria compliance criteria).
-18 Achieved 18 (no. of zones that comply out of 18) health standards.
-The extent to which the Council's drinking water supply (zones) complies with Part 5 of the drinking water standards (protozoal compliance criteria).
+18 Achieved 18 (no. of zones that comply out of 18) The extent to which the Council's drinking water supply (zones) complies with Part 5 of the drinking water standards (protozoal compliance criteria).
 15 Achieved 15 (no. of zones that comply out of 18) The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Bacterial Rules (Water Treatment Plants Bacterial Compliance).
 New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Protozoal Rules (Water Treatment Plants Protozoal Compliance).
 New measure 100%

-Levels of service Our objective What you can expect from us What we will measure 2022/23 Baseline Result 2024/25 Target To ensure that Council's water infrastructure supports safe and healthy conditions and conforms to established public health standards.
-The water supply is safe to drink.
-The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Chemical Rules (Water Treatment Plants Chemical Compliance).
-New measure 100% neditri Standards.
-The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Cyanotoxin Rules (Water Treatment Plants Cyanotoxin Compliance).
+Our objective What you can expect from us What we will measure 2022/23 Baseline Result 2024/25 Target To ensure that Council's water infrastructure supports safe and healthy conditions and conforms to established public health standards. water safe to drink. ture safe and onditions orms to ed public The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Chemical Rules (Water Treatment Plants Chemical Compliance).
+New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Cyanotoxin Rules (Water Treatment Plants Cyanotoxin Compliance).
 New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Microbiological Rules (Distribution zones Microbiological Compliance).
 New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Residual Disinfection Rules (Distribution zones Residual disinfection (Chlorine) Compliance).
 New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Disinfection by-products Rules (Distribution zones Disinfection by-product Compliance).
 New measure 100% The extent to which the Council's drinking water supply complies with Taumata Arowai DWQAR Plumbosolvent metals Rules (Distribution zones Plumbosolvent Metals Compliance).
 New measure 100%